-The Terrorism and Disaster Center for Child and Family Resilience at LSU Health Sciences Center has compiled this list of resources and materials to help families recover from the mental and behavorial challenges post-disaster.
+The Terrorism and Disaster Coalition for Child and Family Resilience at LSU Health Sciences Center has compiled this list of resources and materials to help families recover from the mental and behavorial challenges post-disaster.
 Our heart goes out to all the families affected by Hurricane's Harvey and Irma and we hope this list helps them cope in this time of need.
-Feel free to reach out to our Center webmaster (email@example.com) to request additional materials or receive updates on our work.
+Feel free to reach out to our Center staff member Victoria Sacco (email@example.com) or Progam Coordinator Rick Costa (firstname.lastname@example.org) to request additional materials or receive updates on our work.
 This page may be periodically updated to include additional resources.

 LSU Health Sciences Center In The News:

 Activities for Children and Families

 - Children's Activities (CDC)- Link the the Center for Disase Control's (CDC) resource list of activities!

 - Simple Activities (NCTSN) - List of activities compiled by the National Children Traumatic Stress Network (NCTSN)

 containing games and activities that don't require a lot of supplies or techology.